-Common Ground: Somewhere we can start building from -Ignacio Louzan
+Common Ground: Somewhere we can start building from — Ignacio Louzan

 In the west, the idea of the ‘refugee’ has become a political one.
 As everything else which is touched by political interests, its conception seems to be fragmented into two irreconcilable opposites.
-Those on the right are usually more sceptical about the possibility of harmonious refugee integration.
+Those on the right are usually more skeptical about the possibility of harmonious refugee integration.
 Are they people who want to defend a country and its traditions from external threats or just self-interested xenophobes?
 On the left, there is a tendency to be more open and enthusiastic when it comes to refugees and immigration.
 Are they people who understand that basic humanity transcends national boundaries or just sentimentalists with no understanding of actual reality?
 Social media, TV, newspapers; they address one side or the other — the counterpart does not exist — and of course, whichever side we belong to is the rightful owner of truth.
 You have to pick up a side; and pick it fast.
-Pick your ‘friends’, pick your ‘enemies’, pick your whole prepacked theory of how the totality of reality works.
+Pick your ‘friends’, pick your ‘ enemies’ , pick your whole prepacked theory of how the totality of reality works.
 If you don’t, what will you hold on to?
-What will you think?
+What will you think ?

 Uprootedness ‘is by far the most dangerous malady to which human societies are exposed, for it is a self-propagating one’ writes Simone Weil.
 The French philosopher dedicated her life to study and remedy the suffering of those under the yoke of oppression — political, material or intellectual.
-Critical of any violent enterprise, she understood that uprootedness not only tore people from their land and their communities, but also from reality itself.
+Critical of any violent enterprise, she understood that uprootedness not only tore people from their land and their communities, but also from reality itself .
 Weil noticed that humans have psychological and emotional necessities — “needs of the soul” as she calls them.
 The need for roots is a necessity of the soul; it gives us a narrative, a history, a sense of belonging and of community.
 Without it, calling ourselves human loses its meaning — we become mere ‘things’.
 So, what happens when people are uprooted against their will?
 What happens when a higher force takes away from you that which is most essential in your humanity?
 How do you get back to taking roots?

 In the meantime, far from the world of abstraction, refugees are bouncing between the borders of Belarus and Poland; they won’t let them get into one, they won’t let them get into the other.
 Is it Poland’s fault?
 Is it Belarus’?
 Both? none?
 The temperature there right now, at 13:32 on December the 9th: -5 degrees.
 The group of trapped refugees consists mostly of people from Iraq, Syria and Afghanistan.
 A one-year-old Syrian boy was among the 13 people reported to have lost their lives due to exposure to the cold.
 Coming from these countries, it is not hard to imagine that their odyssey is now, at least, some years old.
 It is hard to imagine the things they went through.
 But the point of this very short article is not to dwell upon unfair suffering, nor to “wake you up”, nor to convince you about anything.
 This is just a short and simple celebration of human resilience — a resilience that is objective and that is to be admired by whoever comes in contact with it, no matter what political opinions the person holds.
 This is a celebration of the resilience that will hopefully take the people trapped in the forest past all the insurmountable obstacles into a place where they can become rooted again.

 Based on multiple studies in psychology and mental health refugeehealth.org writes: “Before being forced to flee, refugees may experience imprisonment, torture, loss of property, malnutrition, physical assault, extreme fear, rape and loss of livelihood.
-The flight process can last days or years (…)” The article continues: “Perhaps the most significant effect from all of the experiences refugees endure is having been betrayed, either by their own people, by enemy forces, or by the politics of their world in general.
-Having misanthropic actions of others become a major factor controlling the lives of refugees has significant implications for health and for their ability to develop trusting interpersonal relationships, which are critical to resettlement and healing. ”
+The flight process can last days or years (…)” The article continues: “Perhaps the most significant effect from all of the experiences refugees endure is having been betrayed , either by their own people, by enemy forces, or by the politics of their world in general.
+Having misanthropic actions of others become a major factor controlling the lives of refugees has significant implications for health and for their ability to develop trusting interpersonal relationships, which are critical to resettlement and healing. “

 In the face of severe and systematic adversity, when all hope is lost, a person can become invaded by resentment and bitterness.
 These two can become the engine propelling every one of their actions.
 When life becomes so full of suffering that we think not being may be better than being, the most terrible of human actions become possible; a person turns revengefully against the fact of being itself, and the person will not rest until he has his revenge.
 Opening a history book is enough to see the all-pervasive consequences of resentment.